hushicai/ut-cmd/README.md

-# ut-cmd
+# ut-commonjs

-ut config for cmdjs
+ut config for commonjs